 Bobbles

-The almost forgotten art of 'passementerie' is underway in the Wellington bedroom.
+The almost forgotten art of 'passementerie' took place in the Wellington bedroom.

 Passementerie (pronounced pass-mon-tree) is the name given to the lavish ornamental trimmings and edgings applied to interior or clothing fabrics.
 The process originated in France and is first recorded in the 18th century.

-The original pale blue silk on each bobble has perished due to light exposure revealing the wood surface of the bobble underneath.
-The team is using the original 200 year old wooden bobbles and re-covering them with a new silk.
+The original pale blue silk on each bobble perished due to light exposure revealing the wood surface of the bobble underneath.
+The team used the original 200 year old wooden bobbles and re-covered them with a new silk.

 The more unusual cigar shaped pieces have been covered by Derby Trimmings, one of only a handful of passementerie makers still practising.